Shaalaa.com | Chemical Kinetics part 15 (Half life of reaction)

 During nuclear explosion, one of the products is 90Sr with half-life of 28.1 years.
 If 1μg of 90Sr was absorbed in the bones of a newly born baby instead of calcium, how much of it will remain after 10 years and 60 years if it is not lost metabolically.

-A first order reaction takes 30 minutes for 50% completion.
-Calculate the time required for 90% completion of this reaction.
+A first order reaction takes 10 minutes for 25% decomposition.
+Calculate t1/2 for the reaction.